 The pharmacy staff have the appropriate skills, qualifications and training to deliver services safely and effectively.
+But pharmacy staff do not always have time to complete additional training and so may miss learning opportunities.
 The pharmacy team members work well together.
 They are comfortable about providing feedback and raising concerns and are involved in improving pharmacy services.